Skip to main content

 Multiple Profiles

-For users with multiple Kagi accounts:
+For users with multiple Kagi accounts, prefer named profiles in one .kagi.toml:

 [auth]